Riemannian Langevin Algorithm for Solving Semidefinite Programs: Escape Time Approach to Lyapunov - Proof of

 \subsection{Equivalent Escape Time Formulation}

 In this section, we will study a construction of Lyapunov function using escape time.
-In particular, we once again assume a partition of the manifold $M = A \sqcup B$, such that $B$ is open and $\nu$ satisfies a Poincar\'{e} inequality when restricted to $A$.
+In particular, we consider a partition of $M = B \sqcup B^c$, such that $B$ is open, $\de B \in C^1(M)$, and $\nu$ satisfies a Poincar\'{e} inequality when restricted to $B^c$.
+With this in mind, we will introduce the following definition.